dotnet/docs/docs/async/async-overview.rst

 Here are a few reasons:

 * Almost all modern apps demand elements which block on I/O in some way.
 Because of this, responsive apps and services are expected by users, and even slight UX hangups are often punished harshly (via one-star reviews).
 * Modern web services must be able to handle a high load with the number of devices potentially connecting to them.
+Async programming allows systems to scale up so that sudden spikes in traffic don't bring a system to its knees.
 * Many of the newer, better .NET APIs are themselves asynchronous in nature.
 * It's super easy to write async methods!